What Are Section 8 Apartments?

 A Public Housing Authority will pay the portion of the rental not paid by the tenant.
 Tenants have responsibilities including taking the initiative to locate a unit, living in the unit and not obtaining it for use by others, paying required deposits and paying the rent not covered by the rental voucher.
 Tenants must also follow lease terms, provide notification regarding changes in family size or income, and notify appropriate parties if moving.

-The Advantages and Disadvantages of Section 8 Apartments for Landlords
+The Advantages and Disadvantages of Section 8 Apartments and Houses for Landlords

 The benefits to tenants from section 8 apartments are fairly obvious.
 Tenants also benefit from Section 8 apartments.
 The affordable housing provided by the Section 8 program means those lower income families, disabled persons, and the elderly are able to live in clean, safe housing.
 But what about the landlords?